Program

 -

-Payroll-base data of working hours and health.
-A treasure trove for studies on detailed exposure to shift work and health.
+Payroll-based data of working hours and health.
+A treasure trove for studies on detailed exposure to shift work and health

 -